Vegetable-SYC/fnk0090-docs/docs/source/fnk0090/codes/C/Preface.rst

     if you copy and paste the URL directly, you may lose the "-".
 Please check carefully to make sure the link is correct.

 Fourth, click "Boards Manager".
-Enter “esp32” in Boards manager, select 2.0.9, and  click “INSTALL”.
+Enter "esp32" in Boards manager, select 2.0.9, and  click "INSTALL".

 .. image:: ../_static/imgs/Preface/Preface39.png
     :align: center